re-chained/Embedded-DB-Ex/README.txt

 TODO:
-Add logs to a table for redundancy
+-Add logs to a table for redundancy-
+	Add grid to view logs in user admin
+	Possibly create log.sqlite if it doesn't exist
 Make it so each user can only log in once
 *Add admin/superuser that can do user administration
 	*Add ability to remove user
 	Add ability to change username/password

-As of now log ins/log outs are tracked in log.txt.
-It will append any log ins/outs to that file, or create it and start over if it doesn't exist.

 Conceptually, here's how it could work:
 At first there will be no users.
 On first program startup or during installation process, admin/superuser account would need to be created.
 Then other accounts can be created from there.

 Use root/pass to log in, all other accounts seen's passwords are their usernames.
 More can be added through user admin window.